udacity/create-your-own-adventure/Tamil/Thirukkural_Learning38/Chapter38_fate.md

 **Explanation**

-There are (through fate) two different natures in the world, hence the difference (observable in men) in (their acquisition of) wealth, and in their attainment of knowledge
+There are (through fate) two different natures in the world.
+Hence the difference (observable in men) in (their acquisition of) wealth, and in their attainment of knowledge

 Source: http://www.gokulnath.com/thirukurals/38